 If your company is looking for ways to spend money, one option is to hire a spend analysis provider.
 That firm will handle all of your analysis for you, and then charge you a fee of the savings they captured for you.
 They’ll tell you to start with 3-way matching your contacts, purchase orders, and goods receipts against your invoices to help you spot overpayments that can be resolved through refunds or credits.

-The bigger an organisation becomes, the easier it is for things to fall through the cracks.
+The bigger an organization becomes, the easier it is for things to fall through the cracks.
 Some of the most common types of overpayment include:

 Duplicate Payments on Invoices

 This is the most common issue and usually happens because a supplier invoice isn’t paid on time.
 The supplier sends the invoice again, which gets re-entered into the system and queued for payment.

 Overpayments for Returned or Defective Goods

 The warehouse accepts goods from their end-user that is under warranty and returns them to the supplier for credit, but that credit isn’t received.
 This can also happen when the warehouse rejects defective goods.

 The company receives an invoice that appears to be valid because the supplier unintentionally resent an invoice with a different invoice number, or a fraudulent party sent an invoice in an attempt to appear as a valid vendor.
 The fraudulent invoice has different payment instructions that the AP department doesn’t notice.